Athenia (1923)

 Location: North Atlantic, 231 miles northwest of Erris Head, Ireland.

-112 passengers and crew killed, 1,306 survivors picked up by SS Knut Nelson, Southern Cross,
+112 passengers and crew lost, 1,306 survivors removed by SS Knut Nelson, the yacht

 (Roll of Honour)